stackitcloud/terraform-provider-stackit/docs/resources/public_ip_associate.md

 subcategory: ""
 description: |-
   Associates an existing public IP to a network interface.
 This is useful for situations where you have a pre-allocated public IP or unable to use the stackit_public_ip resource to create a new public IP.
 Must have a region specified in the provider configuration.
-  The stackit_public_ip_associate resource should not be used together with the stackit_public_ip resource if both of them are declaring the networkinterfaceid.
-If both resources declare the same networkinterfaceid, they have control of the stackit_network_interface association simultaneously and this might lead to conflicts.
+  !> The stackit_public_ip_associate resource should not be used together with the stackit_public_ip resource for the same network interface, as they both have control of the network interface association and this will lead to conflicts.
   ~> This resource is in beta and may be subject to breaking changes in the future.
 Use with caution.
 See our guide https://registry.terraform.io/providers/stackitcloud/stackit/latest/docs/guides/opting_into_beta_resources for how to opt-in to use beta resources.
 ---

 # stackit_public_ip_associate (Resource)

 Associates an existing public IP to a network interface.
 This is useful for situations where you have a pre-allocated public IP or unable to use the `stackit_public_ip` resource to create a new public IP.
 Must have a `region` specified in the provider configuration.

-The `stackit_public_ip_associate` resource should not be used together with the `stackit_public_ip` resource if both of them are declaring the network_interface_id.
-If both resources declare the same network_interface_id, they have control of the `stackit_network_interface` association simultaneously and this might lead to conflicts.
+!> The `stackit_public_ip_associate` resource should not be used together with the `stackit_public_ip` resource for the same network interface, as they both have control of the network interface association and this will lead to conflicts.

 ~> This resource is in beta and may be subject to breaking changes in the future.
 Use with caution.
 See our [guide](https://registry.terraform.io/providers/stackitcloud/stackit/latest/docs/guides/opting_into_beta_resources) for how to opt-in to use beta resources.